barionleg/cesium.wiki.gs/Contributor's-Guide.md

 ![The Eclipse dropins directory](glshaders.png)

-### Git Plugin
+### Git

-Most of us use Git from the command-line, but there is also an Eclipse plugin.
-The Eclipse package listed above includes this by default, but to install it in other Eclipse packages:
+Most of us use Git from the command-line, but there is also Eclipse integration:
-   * Help - Install New Software.
-Work with: select *Luna* from the list.
-   * Expand *Collaboration*, check *Eclipse Git Team Provider*.
-   * Next, Next, Accept, Finish, _wait_, Restart.

 * Window - Preferences: Team - Git - Configuration
    * Verify Location in User Settings tab is set to .gitconfig in the default repository directory.